hammadsaeed/battleship/README.md

 # Battleship Game

 This is a Battleship game built using React, TypeScript, Redux, and React-Framer.
 It's a classic strategy game where you take turns trying to sink computers fleet of ships.
+[Here](https://master--zingy-narwhal-892b91.netlify.app/) is the deployed version.

 ## Features